caveman8080/bitlocker_rpc/README.md

-This Bitlocker Recovery Password cracker was made intieraly with Grok.
+This Bitlocker Recovery Password cracker was made entirely with Grok.

 To build: